 (e) Immediately notify the department of any violation of the facility Operations Plan, Conditions of Approval, or OAR 340-096-0070: Performance Standards;

-(f) Immediately notify the department of any significant change of status of the compost operation, including any change in the ownership or operation of the facility, the location of the facility, type or volume of feedstocks used, and the composting process used by the facility;
+(f) Immediately notify the department of any significant change of status of the composting operation, including any change in the ownership or operation of the facility, the location of the facility, type or volume of feedstocks used, and the composting process used by the facility;

 (g) Keep all required records.
 If required by the department, maintain records for a minimum of five years.
 In the case of a change in ownership of the composing facility, the owner is responsible for ensuring that the records are transferred from the previous owner and maintained for the required five years;